DMIPRINT.COM(ASCII output) and

 introduced with version 3.3.0.

-DMIPRINT.EXE is available for the I386
+available for the I386 alias x86 and the

-x64 processor architectures of
+AMD64 alias x64 processor architectures of

-DMIPRINT.EXE is neither based on
+DMIPRINT.EXE are neither based on other tools like

 nor related to any of them!

-DMIPRINT.EXEis digitally signed using a (self-issued) X.509 leaf certificate and time stamped.
+DMIPRINT.EXEare digitally signed using a (self-issued) X.509 leaf certificate and time stamped.

 Download and install the (self-signed) X.509 root certificate to validate and verify the digital certificate and the signature.